 However, it’s not all doom and gloom for Brand Managers.
 This year is also full of category management case studies where brands are nailing the purpose game.
 Heineken’s powerful “World’s Apart” campaign was deemed an ‘anti-Pepsi ad’ and achieved critical and consumer praise for the clever way it approach hotly political topics.
 Axe received similar praise for its “Find Your Magic” platform, including “Is It Okay for Guys”, which used real Google searches to respond to questions about male identity such as wearing makeup or experimenting with sexuality.
 Based on hard data and using influencers rather than high profile celebrities, widespread consensus towards Axe’s anti-“toxic masculinity” branding was one of a genuine and authentic appeal.

-Brand Manager Takeaway: Bringing purpose and meaning to a brand can have great benefits, however Brand Manager definitions of what is authentic needs to be carefully considered to avoid consumer backlash that’s amplified across social channels.
-Julian Pearce of brand consultancy The Propaganda Agency sums this up perfectly: “Honesty has often been used as a buzzword for business, but whereas in the past this might simply have been lip-service those values are starting to be examined more closely.”
+Bringing purpose and meaning to a brand can have great benefits, however Brand Manager definitions of what is authentic needs to be carefully considered to avoid consumer backlash that’s amplified across social channels.
+Julian Pearce of brand consultancy The Propaganda Agency sums this up perfectly:

 It’s not just commentary on brand campaigns that those in a Brand Manager role can find tricky.
 Third party review sites such as Yelp, Trustpilot, Amazon and Tripadvisor, with their ability to amplify ‘word of mouth’ marketing to dizzying new heights, can also lead to brand management nightmares.